A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 To add the water molecules, the molecule template called \href{\filepath tutorial4/water.mol}{\dwlcmd{water.mol}} must be located next to \flecmd{create.lmp}.
 The template contains all the necessary information concerning the water molecule, such as atom positions, bonds, and angles.
 Add the following lines to \flecmd{create.lmp}:

-Within the last three lines, a \lmpcmd{region} named \lmpcmd{rliquid} is created based on the last defined lattice, \lmpcmd{fcc 4.04}. \lmpcmd{rliquid} will be used for depositing the water molecules.
+Within the last three lines, a region named \lmpcmd{rliquid} is created based on the last defined lattice, \lmpcmd{fcc 4.04}. \lmpcmd{rliquid} will be used for introducing the water molecules in the simulation domain.
 The \lmpcmd{molecule} command opens up the molecule template called \flecmd{water.mol}, and names the associated molecule \lmpcmd{h2omol}.
 The new molecules are placed on the \lmpcmd{fcc 4.04} lattice by the \lmpcmd{create\_atoms} command.
-The first parameter is 0, meaning that the atom IDs from the \flecmd{water.mol} file will be used.
+The first parameter is 0, meaning that the atom types from the \flecmd{water.mol} file will be used.
 The number \lmpcmd{482793} is a seed that is required by LAMMPS, it can be any positive integer.

 Finally, let us create 30 ions (15 $\text{Na}^+$ and 15 $\text{Cl}^-$) in between the water molecules, by adding the following commands to \flecmd{create.lmp}:

 Each \lmpcmd{create\_atoms} command will add 15 ions at random positions within the \lmpcmd{rliquid} region, ensuring that there is no \lmpcmd{overlap} with existing molecules.
 Feel free to increase or decrease the salt concentration by changing the number of desired ions.
 To keep the system charge neutral, always insert the same number of $\text{Na}^+$ and $\text{Cl}^-$, unless there are other charges in the system.
 The charges of the newly added ions are specified by the two \lmpcmd{set} commands.